-Data plate on front of the steering tower
+Data plate on the kick panel

 Taking Delivery of Your Vehicle

 Inspect the vehicle immediately after delivery.
 Use the following guidelines to help identify any obvious problems:

 - Examine the contents of all packages and accessories that may have come in separate packages along with the vehicle. - · Make sure everything listed on the packing slip is there. - · Check that all wire connections, battery cables, and other electrical connections are secure. - Check battery cells to be sure they are filled. - · Check the tire pressure and tightness of the lug nuts - · Check for any signs of damage.